Words With Friends Cheat

 You have a few different options if you want to play Words With Friends® online.
 The most common way to play this popular word game is on your mobile device of choice.

 These days, that means you’re playing on an Android smartphone, Android tablet, Apple iPhone or Apple iPad.
-Since you can get it via the App Store for iOS devices, it’ll also work on the iPod touch.
-Beyond that, you can play Words With Friends® on an Amazon Kindle Fire tablet, Nook tablet, or Windows Phone.
+Since you can download the Words With Friends® app via the App Store for iOS devices, it’ll also work on the iPod touch.
+Beyond that, you can play Words With Friends® on an Amazon Fire tablet, Nook tablet, or other compatible mobile devices.

 The other way to enjoy WWF online is to play Words With Friends® on Facebook.
-That’s the easiest way to play Words With Friends® on a computer.
+That’s the easiest way to play Words With Friends® on a computer, since you can play WWF in any web browser.
 If you’ve got a Google Chromebook, chances are that you can install the Android app via the Google Play Store too.

 The standard Words With Friends® game board is the same size as the Scrabble® board.
 The standard grid is 15 squares by 15 squares, adding up to 225 squares in total.
 Some additional game modes, like the Solo Challenge, use a smaller 11 x 11 game board (121 squares) for a tighter, faster-paced game.